mkmozgawa/mkmozgawa/README.md

 ### Hi there 👋

-I do weird stuff in Python and R from time to time.
+I do weird stuff in Python, mostly.